-In contrast, staff members in prison can cite an inmate with a rule violation for the most trivial of reasons.
+In contrast, staff members in prison can cite a person with a rule violation for the most trivial of reasons.
 Further, there are so many possible violations, that on any given day, a staff member could find some rule violation on just about anyone serving time.
-That’s one reason we consider it crucial to educate our clients on how the system operates.
-They may make their own decisions with regard to whether they want to expose themselves to possible complications with regard to the disciplinary code.

-Every employee of the prison system is a prison guard first, and each of those employees has the power to cite an individual with a disciplinary infraction.
+Every employee of the prison system is a “correctional officer” first, and each of those employees has the power to cite an individual with a disciplinary infraction.
 In other words, not only guards—or officers—can write disciplinary infractions; secretaries, cooks, chaplains, or electricians can write disciplinary infractions.
 Many staff members write those reports routinely.

 Process for Disciplinary Infractions:

-A staff member suspects that an inmate violated the disciplinary code.
+A staff member suspects that a person violated the disciplinary code.
 A staff member may become aware of that violation in any number of ways.
 Some examples follow:

-- Another inmate may tell a staff member that he knows someone else violated a prison rule.
+- Another person may tell a staff member that he knows someone else violated a prison rule.

-- A staff member may observe an inmate violate a rule.
+- A staff member may observe a person violate a rule.

 - Routine surveillance from security cameras may reveal a rule violation.

 - Routine review of a phone record may prompt a staff member to cite an individual with a rule violation.